Literature / The Dunwich Horror

 - Hillbilly Horrors: Dunwich is a rundown, degenerate hamlet in the middle of nowhere.
 The Dunwich Whateleys are referred to as the "decayed" branch of the family.

 - Hot Skitty-on-Wailord Action: An Eldritch Abomination who is coterminous with all time and space yet locked outside the universe we inhabit somehow impregnates a human woman.
+We're thankfully spared any real description, though hopefully it was magical in nature rather than physical.

 - Human Mom Non Human Dad: Specifically, an extradimensional dad locked out of space-time.